 Andrés Muñoz Ortega, Universidad de Cádiz, Spain

-Raquel Martinez España, Universidad de Murcia, Spain
+Raquel Martínez-España, Universidad de Murcia (UM), Spain

 DiDiT 2025 – 2nd International Workshop on Distributed Digital Twins